Embarking on a new journey and relocating to a place steeped in rich American history like Pennsylvania?

 Philadelphia

-The median household income in Philadelphia hovers around the national average.
 The city has a diverse job market, with opportunities in healthcare, education, and finance sectors.

 Denver

 Denver’s median household income is slightly higher than Philadelphia’s, thanks to its burgeoning tech and renewable energy sectors.
-The job market is robust, with a lower unemployment rate compared to the national average.

 Housing and Rentals